What Temperature is Too Cold for Dogs? How Cold is Too Cold?

 Salt & Other Ice-Melting Chemicals

-To prevent humans from slipping on ice, various chemicals and products melt it during cold months.
-And while ice can be dangerous for dogs, especially if their nails are long or have mobility issues, the chemicals to melt the ice pose a risk.
-Dogs can irritate or burn their paws by walking on salt or ice-melt products, and if they lick, chew, bite, or gnaw at their paws, they could further irritate the skin or ingest harmful toxins chemicals.
+To prevent humans from slipping on ice, various chemicals and products are used in order to melt it during cold months.
+And while ice can be dangerous for dogs, especially if their nails are long or they have mobility issues, the chemicals used to melt the ice pose a risk.
+Dogs can irritate or burn their paws by walking on salt or ice-melt products, and if they lick or chew their paws, they could further irritate the skin or ingest harmful chemicals.

 Prevention